CopterExpress/clover/docs/en/simulation_usage.md

 ![Gazebo and QGC](../assets/simulation_usage/02_gazebo_qgc.png)

-You can also use [our simplified offboard control](simple_offboard.md) to control the drone, and traditional ROS GUI utilities like [rviz and rqt](rviz.md) to analyze the drone state:
+You can also use [our simplified OFFBOARD control](simple_offboard.md) to control the drone, and traditional ROS GUI utilities like [rviz and rqt](rviz.md) to analyze the drone state:

 ![Gazebo and RQT](../assets/simulation_usage/03_gazebo_rqt.png)